This tutorial shows you how to set up the Team Management page so that the “parent” user can add or remove members of the team as needed.

 Click into the team you’d like to configure the management page for, then navigate to the Advanced tab.
 The settings will appear like the screenshot below:

-When the team Parent user has invited the maximum number of Child users to the team, you can add a custom message to give more direction.
+When the team Parent user has invited the maximum number of Child users to the team, the message can be customized to give more direction.
 For example, you might add a link to allow the Parent user to purchase additional licenses.

 Now, create a new page inside your membership site to be used as the Team Management page.